annes12345678910/pygamepp/README.md

 # pygame++
 better than pygame.

-Install requirements:
-`pip install pygame cairosvg`

 But not as annoying as pgzero

 Here on github i didn't put the someassets folder because its too much.

 ## How to use

+Install requirements:
+`pip install pygame cairosvg`

+`brew install cairo`

+on mac:
+`pip3 install pygame cairosvg`

 you need to import first (I personally recommend wildcard)